Friday, March 01, 2024 by Shelley Hirst

 Yet many resist taking full advantage of weekends, peak holiday periods and seasonal celebrations by actively slowing down activity during these periods.
 For example, in the UK, many 'write off' July, August and December and don't invest in these times.
-To frustrate this further this year, key in-person events scheduled in the 'normal' working week, were impacted further due to industrial action.
+To frustrate this further, key in-person events scheduled in the 'normal' working week, become impacted further by outside forces such as industrial action.

 Counting the days: Sales vs. Marketing